 If using a trust ensure it has been correctly set up and operated to ensure you do not lose your interest deductibility, which is fully allowable by the ATO if you meet the requirements.

-If you have a geared investment it is worth considering pre-paying next year’s interest to gain an immediate tax deduction, especially if you’re paying the flood levy this year.
+If you have a geared investment it is worth considering pre-paying next year's interest to gain an immediate tax deduction if you have a fixed-interest loan.

-Also, consider bringing forward expenditure that would otherwise be spent after June 30.
+Also, consider bringing forward expenditures that would otherwise be spent after June 30.

 If you are planning on doing repairs on your property, note:

 Care should be taken in determining whether maintenance or repair is deductible or if it is considered a renovation or of a capital nature.

 Consider pre-paying other expenses such as rates, levies or possibly even interest (in the right circumstances).